LinkedIn: Isabella Bivona

 Portfolio: Isabella Bivona

-Along with design, I have an interest in bookbinding, reading, and comics.
-In my time off, I enjoy hiking and camping in Big Bend National Park or visiting the local library.
+Beyond design, Bivona has a passion for bookbinding, reading, and comics.
+During time off, she can often be found hiking and camping in Big Bend National Park or exploring the local library.

 A rebranding project for Dell, this focuses on enhancing their existing sustainable